J. R. Jayewardene: Legacy

-J.R.
-Jayewardene Centre
+J. R. Jayewardene Centre

-In 1988, the J.R.
-Jayewardene Centre was established by the J.R.
+In 1988, the J. R. Jayewardene Centre was established by the J.R.
 Jayewardene Centre Act No. 77 of 1988 by Parliament at the childhood home of J. R. Jayewardene Dharmapala Mawatha, Colombo.
-It serves as archive for J.R.
-Jayewardene's personal library and papers as well as papers, records from the Presidential Secretariat and gifts he received in his tenure as president.
+It serves as an archive for J. R. Jayewardene's library and papers as well as papers, records from the Presidential Secretariat and gifts he received in his tenure as president.